The remarkable longevity of a 16th century song and tune

 A distantly-related idea I have come across is that slieve in Irish is mountain in English, that slieve sounds like sleeve, and that therefore Greensleeves is an Irish song.
 Just for the sake of thoroughness, let’s take this idea seriously for a few seconds.

 It is by no means unknown for songs to mix languages.
-The Irish song tradition has a song in this macaronic style, Siúil a Rún or Shule Aroon, with verses in English and chorus in Irish; and it was common for medieval songs to mix English lines and Latin lines, as in The Salutation from the 15th century.
+The Irish song tradition has a song in this macaronic style, Siúil a Rún or Shule Aroon, with verses in English and chorus in Irish; and it was common for medieval and renaissance songs in English to have some lines in Latin, such as The Salutation, 1460–90.

 However, it’s not entirely clear that slieve for mountain always does sound like sleeve.
 In modern pronunciation, slieve can be sleeve or slay-eve, and the equivalent word sliabh is pronounced schlee-u.
 I cannot comment on 16th century pronunciation of the word, or even if the word existed in 16th century Irish.
 This, at least, I have in common with anyone making the absurd claim that the chorus of the song could be ‘Greenmountain was all my joy’.